nazkaleosala/TINQAD/readme.txt

 We would like to express our gratitude to the following individuals and groups for their support and contributions to TINQAD:
 *Stakeholders: Dean Aura Matias, Michelle Avelino, Charles Ramos, Arlyh Hirao, Kristine Cruz, Kelvin Mendoza, Prynze Sazon, Michael Baguisa, Beau Estepa, Esphy Alfaro
-*Instructors: Prof. Erickson Llaguno, Prof. Leslie Gopalan, Prof. Carlo Sonday *IT Team: Data Commons, Augusto Jr. (Jay) Gayon, Kristian Karl Santos, Christopher Costosa
+*Instructors: Prof. Erickson Llaguno, Prof. Leslie Gopalan, Prof. Carlo Sonday *IT Team: Data Commons, Dr. Johnrob Bantang, Augusto Jr. (Jay) Gayon, Christopher Costosa, Kristian Karl Santos

 License
 This project is licensed under the Apache License 2.0.
 See the LICENSE.md file for details.